curapersona/npo-ledger-cli/npo-ledger-cli-tutorial.md

-* `Accountant-Advises-No-1099`, indicating that the circumstances and rules seem to indicate a USA Federal Form 1099 should be issued for the `Entity` involved, but an outside accountant advised that no 1099 need be issues for this `Entity`.
+* `Accountant-Advises-No-1099`, indicating that the circumstances and rules seem to indicate a USA Federal Form 1099 should be issued for the `Entity` involved, but an outside accountant advised that no 1099 needs be issued for this `Entity`.

 * `Bank-Transfer`, indicating that the amount is a transfer between two banking accounts under the control of the NPO itself.